kavidey/cs131-flow/README.md

 ```

 This command will create a file `out.png` that contains a picture of the program's
 control-flow graph.
-You should be able to open `out.png` on your computer, or in Visual
+You should be able to open `out.png` in Visual Studio Code.
-Studio Code.

 ## The `flow` program